 Funding for "Committed" projects is included in Plan Bay Area in order to provide a complete picture of the regional investments and so that these critical efforts can continue to advance.
-Included in this group are several large projects that are under construction, such as the new eastern span of the San Francisco-Oakland Bay Bridge; the Bay Area the BART Airport Connector to Oakland International Airport; and BART to the San Francisco Municipal Railway Central Subway; the Sonoma-Marin Area Rail Transit (SMART) Initial Operating Segment from Santa Rosa to San Rafael; and the Caldecott Tunnel Fourth Bore project.
+Included in this group are several large projects that are under construction, such as the new eastern span of the San Francisco-Oakland Bay Bridge; the Bay Area Rapid Transit (BART) extensions to Warm

+Springs and Eastern Contra Costa County (eBART); the BART Airport Connector to Oakland International Airport; the San Francisco Municipal Railway Central Subway; the Sonoma-Marin Area Rail Transit (SMART) Initial Operating Segment from Santa Rosa to San Rafael; and the Caldecott Tunnel Fourth Bore project.